Required Application Materials

-Be sure to request that your school send us an official copy of your high school transcript, complete through your junior year.
-Your first semester senior grades should also be sent to our office as soon as they become available.
-If you have taken graded college courses, please submit copies of those transcripts as well.
+Request an official copy of your transcript to be sent to the Office of Admission (complete through your junior year).
+You must also request that your first semester senior grades (Midyear Report) be sent to us as soon as they become available.
+If you have taken graded college courses, please submit official copies of those transcripts as well.

 The mid-year report should be submitted as soon as first trimester or first semester senior grades are available.
 It is important to maintain a high level of achievement throughout your senior year because we consider senior grades as we evaluate applicants.
 Admitted students and students who have already completed high school will be asked to submit a Final Report including a final transcript.

 Pitzer College uses a holistic approach to student admission with emphasis placed on high school transcripts, recommendation letters, leadership positions, work history, involvement in school and community activities, and commitment to Pitzer’s core values.
 The College is test-optional, providing students the opportunity to present application material that accurately reflects their diverse academic talents and potential.
 Students can submit either the SAT or the ACT by the application deadline if they feel like their results best-represent their academic potential.
 The admission committee makes no assumptions as to why some students choose to submit scores while others don’t.
 All students are given equal consideration in the admission process.
 You can read more about our test-optional policy here.

 Students applying for the Joint Medical Program are required to submit either the SAT or ACT.

 Homeschooled students or students who attend secondary schools of which grades are not provided are required to submit either the SAT or ACT.